Australia - UNESCO

 "A remarkable example of isolated oceanic islands, born of volcanic activity more than 2,000 m under the sea, these islands boast a spectacular topography and are home to numerous endemic species, especially birds."

-• Moda Tasmanian Wilderness
+• Social Tasmanian Wilderness

 Tasmanian Wilderness